Aarception/Mo-information-security-portfolio/README.md

 ## The recurring fractal question: Why was the opportunity structured in a way that produced an expectation without corresponding operational support?

+Yes, I remain open to accessibility.
+That represents the best possible outcome.
+I have always said I want a mutually-agreeable resolution.
+However, I have pivoted from unsolicited internal engagement and am now preparing for the procedural escalation that will trigger as time continues to elapse.

+TTo understand how the one month terminal opportunity coukd be for the institution of my respect; one would have to model being the object of a relationship based on consideration.

 ---

 This repository contains incident‑driven cybersecurity case studies, penetration‑testing workflows, and reproducible technical labs.